-At Key Stage 4, if the subject teacher feels that there is a cause for concern and they feel it is appropriate they may indicate one or more communication, numeracy or thinking skill # to guide parents and form the basis of future discussion.
+At Key Stage 4, if the subject teacher feels that there is a cause for concern and they feel it is appropriate they may highlight one or more communication, numeracy or thinking skills to guide parents and form the basis of future discussion.

-Explanation Communication Includes written and oral communication.
+EXPLANATION Communication Includes written and oral communication.
 To spell and punctuate successfully, using good sentence structure and well-developed vocab.
-The ability to articulate clearly & appropriately.
-Numeracy The ability to use and understand statistics and basic maths clearly and appropriately.
-Remember Recalling information.
-E.g. Identify the main characters in 'Macbeth'.
-Understand Explaining ideas or concepts.
-E.g. Why does Lady Macbeth respond in that way?
-Apply Using information in another familiar situation.
-E.g. Predict how Lady Macbeth will react when?
-Analyse Breaking information into parts to explore understandings and relationships.
-E.g. How do present Lady Macbeth at this point?
-Evaluate Justifying a decision.
-E.g. How far do you agree with the view that Lady Macbeth is the true villain of the Create Creating a new product or point of view.
-E.g. Compare Shakespeare's presentation of women in 'Macbeth' and one other play.
+The ability to articulate clearly and appropriately.
+Numeracy and Problem Solving The ability to use and understand statistics and basic maths clearly and appropriately.
+Remember Recalling information e.g. Identify the main characters in 'Macbeth'.
+Understand Explaining ideas or concepts e.g. Why does Lady Macbeth respond in that way?
+Apply Using information in another familiar situation e.g. Predict how Lady Macbeth will react when?
+Analyse Breaking information into parts to explore understandings and relationships e.g. How does Shakespeare present Lady Macbeth at this point?
+Evaluate Justifying a decision e.g. How far do you agree with the view that Lady Macbeth is the true villain of the play?
+Create reating a new product or point of view e.g. Compare Shakespeare's presentation of women in Macbeth' and one other play.